-- ➤ Full Council adopted the Standing Orders and Financial Regulations at their meeting in May 2024; - ➤ Details of payments are posted monthly onto the Council's website in the Policies and Financial Information section; - ➤ Full Council agreed to renew the General Power of Competence at their meeting in May 2021; and - ➤ Following approval of the 2023/24 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.
+- Full Council adopted the Standing Orders and Financial Regulations at their meeting in May 2024.
+We note further that the officers brought revised financial regulations for approval by Members in May 2025, taking account of recent advice and model guidance issued by NALC; - Details of payments are posted monthly onto the Council's website in the Policies and Financial Information section; - Full Council agreed to renew the General Power of Competence at their meeting in May 2021 which we understand stood until 2025; and - ➢ Following approval of the 2023/24 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.

-Further we have commenced our examination of the minutes of the Full Council and its extant Committee meetings (except for Planning) as posted on the Website.
+Further we have completed our examination of the minutes of the Full Council and its extant Committee meetings (except for Planning) as posted on the Website.